TeamSBK/glass-js/README.md

 `delete` to handle XMLHTTPRequests to your backend, simplifying your CRUD API calls.

+# Usage Examples

+The following usage examples makes use of the Glass API given that you have a `User` model in your Rails app and you have configured the Glass gem to expose it.

 ## Find

 Finds a list of records in a model with the passed parameters.

-__Usage Example:__

-The following usage example finds all users with the name "Foo".

 ```javascript
 glass.User.find({